RustFestEU/rome.rustfest.eu/location.md

 Italy is part of the European Union (EU) as well as the Schengen Agreement.
 EU and EEA citizens can enter Italy without a visa, as long as a valid ID card or passport can be presented.
 As usual, a visa granted for any Schengen member is valid in Italy as well.
 For more information, check out Wikivoyage on Travelling around the Schengen Area.

 ## Venue
-Rust Fest Rome will be hosted at the (Frentani Congress Center)[https://www.congressifrentani.it/centrocongressi/] and at [Hotel Universo](https://www.hoteluniverso.com/it/meeting-congressi.aspx) (some workshops)
+Rust Fest Rome will be hosted both days at the (Frentani Congress Center)[https://www.congressifrentani.it/centrocongressi/] and for the second day some workshops will be hosted at: [Hotel Universo](https://www.hoteluniverso.com/it/meeting-congressi/dettagli-sale-meeting-roma.aspx)

 ## Getting there
 The address of the venue is "Via dei Frentani, 4 00185 Roma"